sepol81/TP_POO_30516_HugoLopes/README.md

-          Emergency Services Management(EMS)
+         Emergency Services Management (EMS)

-             System that allows recording occurrences of requests for help and manage equipment and people to provide assistance.
+         System developed in C# that allows recording occurrences of distress calls and manage equipment and people to provide assistance.